radarlabs/documentation/docs/tutorials/analyzing-where-key-customer-interactions-occur.md

 </Tabs>

 ### Step 5: Use the Radar dashboard to view custom events
 You can see when and where custom events were generated directly in the Radar dashboard.
-On the [Radar events](https://radar.com/dashboard/events) page, watch as custom events start to stream in:
+On the [Events](https://radar.com/dashboard/events) page, watch as custom events start to stream in:

 ![Custom events dashboard](/img/tutorials/custom-events-dashboard.png)

-Click the **View** icon on the right-hand side to view details about a custom event:
+Click the _View_ icon on the right to view a custom event's details:
 ![Custom events detail page](/img/tutorials/custom-events-detail-page.gif)

-Finally, use the **Analysis** tool on the Radar event page to view all of your custom events sliced by different metrics:
+Finally, select _Analysis_ within the dropdown on the [Events](https://radar.com/dashboard/events) page to view all of your custom events sliced by different dimensions, such as place chain or geofence tag:

 ![Custom events analysis](/img/tutorials/custom-event-analysis.png)